 Step 1: Create or update your student account

-Online services lets you create your student account, maintain your contact information, register for courses, make payments, and view your grades.
-Beginning July 6, you can create or update your student account, so you can quickly and easily register when registration opens.
+In online services you may create your student account, maintain your contact information, register for courses, make payments, and view your grades.

-- New students: Select “Register” in the New Student box.
-You will receive a DCE ID number and DCE PIN after entering the required information.
+- New students: Select “Get Started” in the New Student box.
+You enter your information to create an account, pay the $50 nonrefundable registration fee, and receive a DCE ID number and DCE PIN.

 - Returning students: Log in with your DCE ID number and DCE PIN or your Harvard ID number (HUID) and Harvard PIN.

 Step 2: Review Registration Requirements and Deadlines

 Learn about prerequisites and placement tests, the English proficiency requirement, credit status options, and enrollment policies.
 Most deadlines are noted in the calendar.
 Take steps now to prepare and meet any requirements that apply to you.